Here for you

 We often hear that physical activity is good for physical and mental well-being, but we also understand that having a mental health problem can make it difficult to get started.
-Find out how our network of volunteer Mental Health Ambassadors support people who are experiencing mental health problems to start, get back to, or continue running.Find Out More
+Find out how our #runandtalk programme, including a network of volunteer Mental Health Champions, has been created to support people who are experiencing mental health problems to start, get back to, or continue running.Find Out More

 Find a Guide